Plans to rebuild old skating rink and carpet shop in Downtown North Augusta continues

 The efforts to revitalize what many know as the old skating rink in downtown North Augusta is continuing.

-On Monday city council members approve a resolution for the property to be a part of the South Carolina abandoned buildings revitalization act.
+Monday, city council members approved a resolution for the property to be a part of the South Carolina Abandoned Buildings Revitalization Act.

 The building has been abandoned for more than five years.
 Now, North Augusta Forward will turn the property into an area with office spaces, and restaurants.